alexmazzucca/html5-kindling/README.md

 ### `gulp develop`

 This task will appear as "Develop" in the VSCode build task menu.
 Once executed, this command will start a local development server.
 It will concatenate and compile JS files, but it will not compress them, allowing for faster load times and readility.

-Gulp will watch for changes in 'main.js' and 'main.scss' and reload the local server when these files are updated.
+Gulp will watch for changes in the following files and directories and process them accordingly.
+After the changes have been recognized, your browser will be automatically refreshed:

+1. "./src/js/vendor/*.js"
+2. "./src/js/main.js"
+3. "./src/scss/*.scss"
+4. "./src/**/*.html",
+5. "./src/**/*.php"
+6. "./src/img/*"

 ### `gulp database`